optimagic-dev/optimagic/docs/source/development/eeps.rst

 Simple extensions (like adding new optimizers) do not need to be discussed with such a formal process.

+If the author of an EEP feels that it is ready to be accepted they need to make a post in our `zulip workspace <https://ose.zulipchat.com>`_ and a comment on the PR that contains the following information:

+1. Summary of all contentious aspects of the EEP and how they have been resolved
+2. Every interested party has seven days to comment on the PR proposing the EEP, either with approval or objections.
+3. If there are no unresolved objections after seven days, the EEP will automatically be accepted.

+Note that The Pull Requests that actually implements the proposed enhancements still requires a standard review cycle.

 These EEPs are currently in place: